Quick Answer

 • Protect Your Guests and Yourself

 The liability component of a renters policy is frequently overlooked, yet it may be the most financially significant protection in the entire contract.
-If a guest slips and falls in your apartment and sues you, a standard liability limit of $100,000 can be the difference between financial stability and a devastating judgment against you,
+If a guest slips and falls in your apartment and sues you, a standard liability limit of $100,000 can be the difference between financial stability and a devastating judgment against you, according to the National Association of Insurance Commissioners (NAIC).

 • I’m Convinced!
 How Do I Get Started?